Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/hackthissite/README.md

 ```

 Not sure why ";cat k1kh31b1n55h.php" does not show the contents, but it shows up when I add it to the url as "blahblah.com/k1kh31b1n55h.php"

+## Server Side Includes (SSI) Injection

+.shtml is vulnerable to this.
+You can change the dynamic content of the page by adding in what looks like html comments of the form `<!--#directive cmd="cmd" --> `

+directive/cmd pairs can include: echo-var,  include-virtual, exec-cmd

+Gives server commands (need to know/guess the server because commands are different if Linux vs windows for example)

+eg. `<!--#exec cmd="ls" -->`  (in windows, "ls" would be "dir" for example)